Palaciodiego008/docxsmith/README.md

 ## Limitations

-- Currently focuses on document content (paragraphs and tables)
+- Currently focuses on document content (paragraphs, tables, images, headers/footers)
-- Advanced features like images, charts, and headers/footers are not yet supported
+- Advanced features like charts and complex shapes are not yet supported
 - Complex formatting and styles have limited support
 - Does not preserve all metadata from original documents